HigorSnt/odbm/proof/test/in/package/test_2/scenario.md

   - The `json` is referring to a named `employee` package that has no schema and has the declaration of one grant.

 - The `target.json` file hasn't declaration of any package.
-  - The second `json` is referring to a named `address` package that belongs to the COMPANY schema and no grant defined.
+  - The `json` is referring to a named `address` package that belongs to the COMPANY schema and no grant defined.

 ## Expected Result